A. J. Griffin (baseball)

-Arthur Joseph Griffin (born January 28, 1988) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Oakland Athletics and Texas Rangers.
+Arthur Joseph Griffin (born January 28, 1988) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics and Texas Rangers.

 Early life

 Griffin attended Grossmont High School.
 He was named the pitcher and player of the year in his league during the 2006 season.
 Grossmont won the league championship.
 He was drafted by the Philadelphia Phillies in the 34th round in 2009, but he did not sign with the Phillies.
+He attended the University of San Diego, where he played college baseball for the Toreros from 2007 to 2010.

 Professional career

+Draft

-Griffin was drafted by the Oakland Athletics in the 13th round of the 2010 Major League Baseball Draft out of the University of San Diego, where he played college baseball for the Toreros from 2007 to 2010.
+The Oakland Athletics selected Griffin in the 13th round of the 2010 Major League Baseball Draft.